NLADC/ddosdb/src/README.md

 ```bash
 pip install django-sslserver pandas nclib elasticsearch demjson requests psycopg2-binary
 ```
-Stricly speaking you don't need the last package (psycopg2-binary) - since it is for PostgreSQL support - but you might as well install it for when you want to use PostgreSQL in a production setting.
+Strictly speaking you don't need the last package (psycopg2-binary) - since it is for PostgreSQL support - but you might as well install it for when you want to use PostgreSQL in a production setting.

 In the `website` directory, copy `settings_local_example.py` to `settings_local.py` and make changes to `settings_local.py` if needed (but it probably isn't).